What’s the best time of year to visit Raja Ampat?

 Being a tropical environment, there are no days of the year where you can be sure it won’t rain, but there’s far less chance of rainy days during the northwest monsoon between October and April.
 Although this season sees the least rainfall, Raja Ampat’s heaviest rain usually falls in December and January, leading to those months often being referred to as a second wet season.
 The southeast monsoon months between May and September deliver the bulk of Raja Ampat’s annual rainfall.
 June and July are historically the wettest months.
 Even in the wet season though, it doesn’t rain all day, every day – rainfall is often shortlived and localised.
 As in the above image, it’s not unusual to find yourself afloat on a calm, sunny ocean while rainstorms pass by on the horizon.
 Don’t let the fact that it’s rainy season discourage you if you can’t organise your journey any other time – the wet season in Raja Ampat isn’t as dramatic or consistent as that affecting destinations like Bali, Thailand and Malaysia.

 The middle of the wet season (Mid-June to mid-September) sees days with strong winds which make sea conditions less pleasant.
 Again – that’s not every day!
-Most liveaboard dive boats abandon Raja Ampat during July and August, not because underwater conditions are bad (they are not – visibility is much the same as any other time of year), but because the likelihood of experiencing both wind and rain makes sailing less enjoyable and surface chop complicates entering and leaving the water.
-Choppy seas at this time of year also limit small boat travel between the islands.
+Underwater visibility isn’t affected, but choppy seas at this time of year can occasionally limit small boat travel between the islands.
+Locations on the northern shores of islands are the best protected at this time of year.

 So when is the best time of year to visit Raja Ampat?